kudzie-zoh/AirBnB_clone/web_static/README.md

 ### [12.
 Accessibility](./103-index.html)
-* Improve the page by adding Accessibility support
+* Improve the page by adding Accessibility support.

 ---